notional 1892 letterhead

 On March 1, 1883, Edward Francis Sweeney and William J. Rule sailed from San Francisco with plans to start a brewing business in Seattle.
 It took a number of months but by the following September they had established a small, steam beer brewery south of Seattle, in what would become Georgetown.
 Sweeney had gained brewing experience in his home town of San Francisco at his uncle's Hibernia Brewery.
 Prior to that, Sweeney had apprenticed at the Fredericksburg Brewery of San Jose. (see Sweeney's biography).

-However, the firm of Rule & Sweeney had some tough competition from the long established North Pacific Brewery, the Seattle Brewery, and the Bavarian Brewery of San Francisco.
+However, Rule & Sweeney's Puget Sound brewery had some tough, local competition from the long established North Pacific Brewery, and the Seattle Brewery, as well as an import from the Bavarian Brewery of San Francisco.
 Additionally there was a recently erected brewery in So.
-Seattle that was running daily newspaper ads called the Eagle Brewery.
+Seattle that was running daily newspaper ads for its Eagle Brewery.